The Surprising Benefits of Air Purifiers for Children’s Health

 Infants and young children exposed to secondhand smoke can experience health problems like ear infections, respiratory issues, and increased and more severe asthma attacks.
 Infants exposed to secondhand smoke are also at higher risk of Sudden Infant Death Syndrome.

 How can air purifiers help with secondhand smoke for children?
-Air purifiers with a real HEPA filter and carbon activated filter, like Oransi’s mod HEPA air purifier, help to clean your indoor air of smoke.
+Air purifiers with a high efficiency air filter and a strong motor like Oransi’s Mod+ air purifier, help to clean your indoor air of smoke.
 Since the air purifier is cleaning the air of smoke it’s less likely for children, or anyone in the house, to inhale secondhand smoke.

 Air purifiers will help clean your home of smoke in the air whether you’re worried about wildfire smoke in your area or someone in your household or in your apartment complex smoking indoors.